ucan-wg/spec/README.md

 # 7. Collections

 UCANs are indexed by their hash — often called their ["content address"][content addressable storage].
 UCANs MUST be addressable as [CIDv1].
+Use of a [canonical CID] is RECOMMENDED.

 Content addressing the proofs has multiple advantages over inlining tokens, including:
 * Avoids re-encoding deeply nested proofs as Base64 many times (and the associated size increase)